retrogrand/LogosOS/README.md

 ## Appendix A: Δ-Ledger (Audit Trail)

-Each cycle of the Logos OS logs the gates and decisions:
+Each cycle of the Nexus Prism logs the gates and decisions:

 {
   "t": "2025-10-28T21:14:00Z",